Sydney-Informatics-Hub/xnat-uploader/README.md

 ### upload

-`xnatuploader upload --spreadsheet spreadsheet.xlsx --dir data_files`
+`xnatuploader upload --spreadsheet spreadsheet.xlsx --dir data_files --project Test001 --server https://xnat.institution.edu/`

-This goes through the files in the spreadsheet and attempts to upload them to XNAT.
-The files will be uploaded into XNAT's heirarchy:
+This command will prompt you for your username and password on the XNAT server, read all the files from the spreadsheet and attempt to upload them.

+The files will be uploaded to the project specified, using XNAT's heirarchy:

 * Subject (research participant or patient)
 * Session (experiment or visit)